Early/Phase I Orthodontics Columbus

 Crossbite Case

 Patient presented with bilateral posterior crossbite(narrow maxilla) and underbite.
-Crossbite and underbite correction performed during phase I. Patient’s profile improved post treatment.
+Crossbite and underbite correction performed during phase I. Patient’s profile improved post-treatment.

 Underbite Case

-Patient presented with an underbite and trauma to lower front teeth and gingival recessions.
+Patient presented with an underbite and trauma to the lower front teeth and gingival recessions.
 Underbite correction was performed during phase I. Gingival recession improved.

 Open Bite Case